-3.2 New and revised IFRS standards and interpretations but not yet effective (continued)

-- Amendments relating to IAS 16, IAS 37, IFRS 3 and some annual improvements on IFRS 1, IFRS 9, IAS 41 and IFRS 16 (effective for annual periods beginning after 1 January 2022). - IFRS 4 relating to amendments regarding the expiry date of the deferral approach.
-The fixed expiry date for the temporary exemption in IFRS 4 from applying IFRS 9 is now 1 January 2023. - Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16 relating to 'Interest Rate Benchmark Reform Phase 2, that address issues that might affect financial reporting after the reform of an interest rate benchmark, including its replacement with alternative benchmark rates.
-The amendments are effective for annual periods beginning on or after 1 January 2021, with earlier application permitted. - Amendments to IFRS 9 that clarifies that for the purpose of performing the '10 per cent test' for derecognition of financial liabilities in determining those fees paid net of fees received, a borrower includes only fees paid or received between the borrower and the lender, including fees paid or received by either the borrower or lender on the other's behalf.
-The amendments are effective for annual periods beginning on or after 1 January 2022, with earlier application permitted.
+- IFRS 17 'Insurance Contracts' establishes the principles for the recognition, measurement, presentation and disclosure of insurance contracts and supersedes IFRS 4 Insurance Contracts. - IFRS 17 is effective for annual reporting periods beginning on or after 1 January 2023, with comparative figures required.
+Early application is permitted, provided that the entity also applies IFRS 9 and IFRS 15 on or before the date it first applies IFRS 17.
+Retrospective application is required. - Amendments to IFRS 10 'Consolidated Financial Statements' and IAS 28 'Investments in Associates and Joint Ventures' (2011) deals with situations where there is a sale or contribution of assets between an investor and its associate or joint venture. (effective date deferred indefinitely, early adoption permitted). - IAS 1 'Presentation of Financial Statements' Amendments on Classifications.
+Effective for annual period beginning on or after 1 January 2023. - Amendments relating IAS 16, IAS 37, IFRS 3 and some annual improvements on IFRS 1, IFRS 9, IAS 41 and IFRS 16 (effective for annual periods beginning on or after 1 January 2022). - IFRS 4 relating to amendments regarding the expiry date of the deferral approach.
+The fixed expiry date for the temporary exemption in IFRS 4 from applying IFRS 9 is now 1 January 2023. - Amendments to IFRS 9 that clarifies that for the purpose of performing the '10 per cent test' for derecognition of financial liabilities in determining those fees paid net of fees received, a borrower includes only fees paid or received between the borrower and the lender, including fees paid or received by either the borrower or lender on the other's behalf.
+The amendments are effective for annual periods beginning on or after 1 January 2022, with earlier application permitted. - Amendments regarding Disclosure of Accounting policies (IAS 1 and IFRS practice statement 2), amendments to IAS 8 'Accounting Policies, Changes in Accounting Estimates and Errors'-Definition of Accounting Estimates and Amendments to IAS 12 'Income Taxes'-Deferred Tax related to Assets and Liabilities arising from a Single Transaction (effective for annual periods beginning on or after 1 January 2023).